iamazhar/spotify-home/README.md

 :exclamation: You need to set up a client app on the [Spotify developer site](https://developer.spotify.com/dashboard/).
 Use the client id, client secret, and redirect URL from there inside the SpotifyAuthService class.
 Check the [SpotifyLogin github page](https://github.com/spotify/SpotifyLogin) for detailed steps on how to set this up.

-run `carthage update --platform iOS` to install the dependencies.
+Run `carthage update --platform iOS` to install the dependencies.

 <br>
 <p align="center">